nukep/llamadb/docs/Indexing and Sorting.md

 UTF-8 has the property of lexicographic sorting.
 Even with extension bytes, the string will sort in ascending order of the code points.

-The null terminator is needed to indicate the end of the string.
+The null terminator is used to indicate the end of the string, as an optimization to prevent reading the last page(s) for the length.
+String is backed with `byte[]`, so the string length + 1 is stored at the end of the key.
+When searching lexicographically, this is ignored.
 It also serves as a separator from other multi-column values in the key.

 Longer strings that share the same beginning as another string are sorted after.